spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productmanagement-module.md

 ### Importer updates

-Project's importer was also updated to take advantage of the new `ProductAttribute` module.
+Project's importer was updated to take advantage of the new `ProductAttribute` module:
 * `src/Pyz/Zed/Importer/Business/Factory/AbstractFactory.php`: the `getProductManagementFacade()` method was removed and replaced with `getProductAttributeFacade()`.
 * `src/Pyz/Zed/Importer/Business/Factory/ImporterFactory.php`: the `getProductManagementFacade()` method was removed and replaced with `getProductAttributeFacade()`.
 * `src/Pyz/Zed/Importer/Business/Importer/ProductManagement/ProductManagementAttributeImporter.php`: the `$productManagementFacade` property was removed and replaced with `$productAttributeFacade`.